Fledgling Dancers Amsterdam Presents

 Hannah Jonkhout De wind en ik

-Ania Skotniczna solo
+Ania Skotniczna (un)familiar

 BREAK

-Ania Skotniczna trio
+Ania Skotniczna Inevitable

-Cecilia de Jong Yound and Beautiful
+Cecilia de Jong Young and Beautiful

 Selin Yucelbak and Julia Leeuw Unready